-Washington Citizenship Focus-This trip is typically held in the middle part of June.
+Citizenship Washington Focus-This trip is typically held in the middle part of June.
 The applications are generally available in early December from the Extension Office and are due into our office by January 1st.
-You must be enrolled in the Citizenship project two years (one being the year in which you take the trip) and have turned in a Kansas 4-H Awards Portfolio on Citizenship the year prior to going.
-Applicants must be 15 years of age and be selected for the trip by the 4-H Program Development Committee (PDC).
+You must be enrolled in the Citizenship project two years (one being the year in which you take the trip) and have turned in a Kansas Project Report on Citizenship the year prior to going.
+Applicants must be 15 years of age to apply.